ibm-cloud-docs/vmware-cross-region-dr/compute-design.md

 {: compute-design}

-This pattern expands on the compute aspect of the IBM architecture framework in respect of the Veeam for disaster recovery for VMware workloads pattern.
+The following are compute design requirements and considerations for the VMware Disaster Recovery with Veeam pattern.

 ## Requirement
 {: requirement-design}